TheMatjaz/matjaz.it/content/post/2016-10-15-lets-encrypt-matjaz-it.md

 source code before uploading them to GitHub.
 Same for [signing my Signal fingerprint](/contact/#signal) and for verifying it on Twitter.

 HTTPS is good but does not solve every security problem.
-Please be aware of this when surfing the web.
+Please be aware of it when surfing the web.